What does Blockchain mean?

 The more certain all parties can be that the underlying blockchain technology produces an official record that has not and will not be manipulated or censored at any time, the more economic value a blockchain can bring.

 A blockchain is a data structure ordinally and recursively linked to create an order of transactions or other information by block.
+This technical definition emphasizes the cryptographic aspect of linking the headers of the blocks to create the sequence, whereas the main idea of the blockchain above emphasizes why one should care.

 A properly specified blockchain is a way to provide an automated record of transactions or data with neutral, rigorous attestations, such that the records may be referred to ex post for 1) the purpose of economic coordination and 2) determining the existence (or lack of) evidence or documentation.